Stuycs-K/final-project-10-liu-andrew-chen-niki/WORKLOG.md

 Worked on README.md, brainstormed and outlined features to implement (specifically input modes), read about hill cipher.

+### 5/24

+Looked at numpy documentation to see how we can implement it in our code

+### 5/28

+Finish the decode function, using np matrix multiplication and returning the decoded message

+### 5/29

+Researching hill cipher decryption method (inverse matrices, mod)

+### 5/30

+Debugging decode method (bug with finding the inverse keyMatrix) Trying to implement different finding inverse method using determinant and adjoint matrix

 ### date y

 info